 STEM = Science, Technology, Engineering and Math

-In summary, ‘SAGES’ stands for “Scholarship of Teaching and Learning Advancing Graduate Education in Science, Technology, Engineering and Math”….
-Yea, we’ll stick to:
+In summary, ‘SAGES’ stands for “Scholarship of Teaching and Learning Advancing Graduate Education in Science, Technology, Engineering and Math”.

-SAGES = program designed to teach grad students how to be better educators.
+In the first semester, I learned the theoretical concepts behind teaching and learning for example, how to provide feedback, how to align course learning outcomes and assignments, how to set learning objectives, how memory and learning works, how to actively engage students in their learning process.
+Then, in the second semester, I put some of these understanding into practice – I got to redesign a tutorial for the Conservation biology course.
+I had, previously, worked as a TA for that course and identified a specific tutorial that didn’t inspire much discussion among students.

-For the first semester, I learned the theoretical aspects of teaching and learning for example, how to provide feedback, how to align course learning outcomes and assignments, how to set learning objectives, how memory and learning works, how to actively engage students in their learning process.
-In the second semester, I was able to put everything that I had learned into practice – I got to redesign a tutorial that I thought was lacking in Conservation biology (a course that I had TAed the year before).
+In the previous year, I had noticed that most students were against hunting.

-Why was the tutorial lacking?
-Well, if you know anything about students who choose to take ‘conservation biology’, then you will know that, we are, generally speaking, against hunting.
-The year before, I had noticed that most of the students were against hunting.
 In fact, only 1-2 students per tutorial group seemed to be for, or at least, not as against hunting as the rest of the group.
 This meant that the discussions around this topic was very flat – any ‘rebellion’ against the popular idea of ‘hunting bad’ was quickly squashed.
-I was quite frankly, appalled that they were not even interested in having a discussion – hunting was just bad in their eyes.
-It seemed to me that their thinking was limited to ‘killing is bad, therefore hunting is bad.’
+I was quite frankly, appalled that the students against hunting were not even interested in having a discussion – hunting was just bad in their eyes.
+And to me, it seemed like their thinking was limited to ‘killing is bad, therefore hunting is bad.’

 I wanted to broaden students’ perspectives.
 My motivation to change the ‘hunting tutorial’ was to provide students with a wholistic view on hunting – the biological, social, economic and political aspects of hunting.
-Only then, in my opinion, could they form an informed opinion.
+Only then, in my opinion, could they form an informed opinion for or against hunting.

 So, my aim for the redesigned tutorial was to provide different perspectives on the topic (the full poster is below).
 During the tutorial session, students were randomly assigned into two groups – for or against hunting.
 The students were also provided with a list of questions that they then had to think and argue with each other about.
-Mostly, students appreciated the change in format and valued the experience as it forced them to try to think from the opposing side.
+Mostly, students appreciated the change in format and valued the experience as it forced them to think about the opposing side’s arguments.
 Astonishingly, for me at least, a substantial percentage of the class changed their minds about hunting after the in-class debate!
 And it went both ways – students who had previously been against hunting, were now more accepting of it, while students who had previously been for hunting, were now against it.
 Although, if I’m being honest, more students became more accepting of hunting.
 And I’m saying ‘more accepting’ because they still didn’t actively support hunting, but they understood the positive impacts that good hunting practices can have.
 It was a conditional acceptance, not an unconditional approval.

 UCalgary badges: